Fluorescence in situ Hybridization/Computer Assisted Analysis/Microscopy

 - Use to monitor for tumor recurrence in patients previously diagnosed with urothelial carcinoma

-- Detects amplification of chromosomes 3, 7, 17, and deletion of the 9p21 locus
+- Use to detect amplification of chromosomes 3, 7, 17, and deletion of the 9p21 locus

 Urothelial carcinoma shows a high recurrence rate; therefore, ongoing, lifelong surveillance is necessary.
 Bladder cancer can be identified by enumerating morphologically abnormal cells with aneuploidy of chromosomes 3, 7, 17, or by the loss of both chromosomal 9p21 segments.